jupyter-server/jupyter_server/docs/source/developers/configurable-extension.rst

             # Change the jinja templating environment
             self.settings.update({'myfrontend_jinja2_env': ...})

-The ``ExtensionApp`` uses the following methods and properties to connect your frontend to the Jupyter server.
+The ``ExtensionApp`` uses the following methods and properties to connect your extension to the Jupyter server.
 Overwrite these pieces to add your custom settings, handlers and templates:

 Methods